link23-world/collabspace/README.md

 ## Contributors

 See our [contribution guidelines](/CONTRIBUTING.md) for details about how we credit our contributors.
+In this repository we recognise contributions from *all contributors* across all of our repositories, so we can watch our community grow together!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->